sk33z3r/ted-moonchild-game/json/README.md

 The import process for a loaded game is as follows:

 1. Drop any databases matching the name of the game to be loaded.
-2. Find the matching directort in `./save-states`.
+2. Find the matching directory in `./save-states`.
 3. Iterate the folder of json to import a new collection per file.

 ## Schemas